How to Calm a Cat During a Thunderstorm

 For most cats who are frightened of storms, being able to hide is usually the most comforting option.
 Your cat may only need to snuggle in her usual favorite napping places, or she may try to retreat to the back of a closet.
 Provide various hiding options for her.
 Leave a bedroom door open so she can dart in there if needed.
 If you provide some cozy hideaways in the room where you spend the most time, she may be content enough to stay in the room with you rather than move to a very remote part of the home.
 Wherever she prefers to be and how deeply she wants to hide, make sure she has access to the level of invisible comfort that will make her feel safest.
 You may find your cat prefers hiding in a closet because there is no window.
 After the storm is over, if your cat did hide in the closet, make sure you see her leave there before closing the door again.

 Your cat may not want to interact during the storm and although you might want to physically hold her as a calming measure, it may not be viewed as reassuring to the cat.
 Don’t pull your cat out of a hiding place just to be with you.
 Let your cat set the tone of how much interaction she wants.
 Pay attention to body language.
 Petting her while she hunkers down under a blanket may be welcomed or she may wriggle away to avoid contact.
-Listen to what she’s telling you by her behavior.
+Listen to what she’s telling you by her behaviour.
 Some want snuggles and some just want solitude.

 Make Environmental Adjustments